Techie5879/SnapScribe/Frontend_resources.md

 - [Net Ninja](https://www.youtube.com/@NetNinja) - Great playlists on more technical aspects of React like Form handling, submission handling, etc.

 - [React Tutorial by Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d) - The definitive playlist for Form handling and explanation of a lot of parts in bite sized quick videos.

+- [React Router Example](https://youtu.be/xMNhDf5-hvk) - Example of how to create a multi page web app if you need it.

 ## UI Component Libraries
 - [Material-UI](https://mui.com/material-ui/getting-started/overview/) - A popular React component library that follows Google's Material Design guidelines.
 It provides a wide range of pre-built UI components and styles.